himadri111/saxs-docs-tutorial/docs/source/saxsrecon.rst

 Rotation
 ^^^^^^^^^^^
-When the sample is rotated around the vertical axis by :math:`r`, the voxels will rotate as well
+When the sample is rotated around the vertical axis by :math:`r`, the voxels will rotate as well.
+Ignore the few green voxels for now, it will bee explained in :ref:`workedexampleref`.

 .. image:: figures-saxsrecon/200124_sampleGeometryRotn.png
   :width: 700